LATEST ADVICE FROM CORNWALL COUNCIL:

 Covid-19 Statement of Service Changes:

 The Government announced on 8th March 2021 the roadmap out of lockdown which aims to advise on how to stay safe and help prevent the spread of Coronavirus (COVID-19).
-Saltash Town Council has had to comply with the Government advice, and as you can imagine, this will have an impact across the services the Town Council provides for the community to ensure everyone stays safe.
+Saltash Town Council has had to comply with the Government advice, and as you can imagine, this will continue to have an impact across the services the Town Council provides for the community to ensure everyone stays safe.